giantswarm/docs/src/content/app-platform/getting-started/index.md

   version: 1.17.0
 ```

+The `--name` parameter is the name of the app in the catalog and the name of
+the App CR.
+The App CR name can be changed via the `--app-name` parameter which
+allows installing multiple instances of an app.

 ## Defaulting and App Status

 Now lets check the app using the `kubectl gs get app` command.